-LMC CTE programs are required to have an advisory board where industry levels of skills, competency, and knowledge are discussed to help inform the development of student learning outcomes in these programs (II.A.1.c-15, II.A.1.c-16, II.A.1.c-17).
+LMC CTE programs are required to have an advisory board where industry levels of skills, competency, and knowledge are discussed to help inform the development of student learning outcomes in these programs (II.A.2.b-2, II.A.1.c-15, II.A.1.c-16, II.A.1.c-17, II.A.2.b-2).
 The student learning outcomes for the General Education program are determined by the faculty-driven General Education Committee, based on the philosophy of general education and the curriculum of transfer institutions to enable articulation (ER-32, ER-33).
 Measurable student learning outcomes are documented in the official course outline of record for every course developed by the faculty in the discipline.
 The Curriculum Committee reviews and approves the official course outline of record for new and revised courses, which includes the SLOs for the course and the program.
-The course-level student learning outcomes are aligned with the program-level student learning outcomes are aligned with the program will have the necessary competency level required by industry, business and/or transfer institutions (ER-25, II.A.2.b-3, II.A.2.b-4, II.A.2.b-5, II.A.2.b-6, II.A.2.b-7).
+The course-level student learning outcomes are aligned with the program-level student learning outcomes, so that students completing the program will have the necessary competency level required by industry, business and/or transfer institutions (II.A.2.b-3, II.A.2.b-4, II.A.2.b-5, II.A.2.b-6, II.A.2.b-7, ER-25).

 Every course outline of record approved by the Curriculum Committee includes student learning outcomes developed by the faculty in the discipline.
-Student learning outcomes are developed based on competency requirements of industry and transfer institutions (II.A.2.b-8, II.A.2.b-9, II.A.2.b-10).
+Student learning outcomes are developed based on competency requirements of industry and transfer institutions (II.A.2.b-8, II.A.2.b-9,

+II.A.2.b-10).
 The SLOs of each course are aligned with the SLOs for each program, certificate and degree.

 Every CTE program and some general education/transfer majors have advisory boards that provide input on competency levels and student learning outcomes.
 Faculty review curriculum of other colleges and transfer institutions, as well as participate in statewide discussions on the Transfer Model Curriculum (II.A.2.b-11).
-The SLOs for the course and alignment with program SLOs are reviewed by the Curriculum Committee when a new or revised course outline is approved (ER-25, II.A.1.c-15, II.A.1.c-16, II.A.1.c-17, II.A.2.b-2, II.A.2.b-3, II.A.2.b-4, II.A.2.b-5, II.A.2.b-6, II.A.2.b-7).
+The SLOs for the course and alignment with program SLOs are reviewed by the Curriculum Committee when a new or revised course outline is approved (II.A.2.b-3, II.A.2.b-4, II.A.2.b-5, II.A.2.b-6, II.A.2.b-7, ER-25, II.A.2.b-2, II.A.1.c-15, II.A.1.c-16, II.A.1.c-17).

-The Process Technology (PTEC) program was developed in 2006 based on a model curriculum developed by the Center for the Advancement of Process Technology (CAPT) in Texas funded by a National Science Foundation grant (II.A.2.b-12, II.A.2.b-13).
+For example, the Process Technology (PTEC) program was developed in 2006 based on a model curriculum developed by the Center for the Advancement of Process Technology (CAPT) in Texas funded by a National Science Foundation grant (II.A.2.b-12, II.A.2.b-13).
 It was modified and adapted to local and regional standards in collaboration with industry partners serving on the program's advisory board.
 The student learning outcomes are clearly based on the competency levels expected by industry.
 Similarly, the Electrical and Instrumentation Technology (ETEC) program was completely redesigned in 2008 by the program faculty in close collaboration with regional industry and employers to address the latest competency requirements of a broader range of industry partners than the earlier version of the same program (II.A.2.b-14).
 The Computer Science Department developed several new programs in 2010, based on industry competency standards as a result of discussions and recommendations of the advisory committee (II.A.1.c-15), and the Administration of Justice Program made changes to its program to align the curriculum to create an Associate of Science for Transfer based upon input from its advisory committee (II.A.2.b-15).